tongzhou80/LLParser/README.md

 ## LLParser

 LLParser is a light-weight LLVM assembly parser that is not dependent on LLVM libraries.
-It is designed for quick & dirty text-oriented manipulation of the LLVM assemblies.
+It is designed for quick & dirty text-oriented manipulation of LLVM assembly files.

 ## Build